ManuelHany/JS_starters_finals/01-Fundamentals-Part-1/notes.md

 2. typeof is an operator same as `+` and `-`.
 3. the console has access in real time to all the varibales int running script in vs code.
 4. for documentation use `https://developer.mozilla.org/en-US/`.
+5. It's preferred to use `const` in declarations.